uhi22/clara-logs/readme.md

 - Recorded by: uhi
 - Results:
     - Reaching the charging loop, but after good voltage during preCharge, the voltage ramps down at the beginning of the charging loop.
 Found later: Clara requests EVTargetCurrent=0A during the charging loop.
 This most likely drove the charger into current-limiting mode.

+## 2024-01-27_clara_SuCV3_preCharge_uMin229V

+- Charger: Tesla Supercharger V3
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+No bulb connected.
+- Recorded by: uhi
+- Results:
+    - PreCharge loop is reached
+    - Foccci does not end the precharge, because the Supercharger announced minimum voltage 229.99V, and we wanted 210V.